All Posts

 • If my child skipped Kindergarten, what extra support is available at the start of Prep?

-The quickest way to reduce confusion in Tasmania is to separate the two words clearly: Kindergarten is the earlier year, Prep is the first year of school.
+The quickest way to reduce confusion in Tasmania is to separate the two words clearly: Kindergarten is the earlier year, Prep is the first formal year of school.

 Frequently Asked Questions